 Here’s how a few institutions have implemented these practices.

 University of Victoria

-At the University of Victoria, the Office of Research Services (ORS) and other key units, such as Research Accounting, Purchasing Services, and Facilities Management, are involved with CFI awards throughout their entire life cycle (planning, implementation and operations).
+At the University of Victoria, the Office of Research Services (ORS) and other key units, such as Research Accounting, Purchasing Services, Occupational Health and Facilities Management, are involved with CFI awards throughout their entire life cycle (planning, implementation and operations).

 - Vice-President Research

 - Associate Vice-Presidents (Research, Research Operations, and Financial Planning)

 - Director of Institutional Programs at the Office of Research Services

 - Seven faculty members-at-large with a strong track record with CFI and other major funding agencies